BernieO/ncupgrade/README.md

 -- the script needs then to be run with root privilege
 -- the script uses a `systemctl` call to stop and start the webserver
 -- use option `-w WEBSERVER` and replace WEBSERVER with the service name of your webserver
+- use option `-k`, if you don't want to stop the webserver (or you can't stop it for whatever reason)

+**IMPORTANT:** For restoring a backup with PostgreSQL the script needs to be run either with root privileges or at least as a user who has read/write access for database `postgres` and has access without entering a password in PostgreSQL.

 ## Quick Guide